falcosecurity/rules/README.md

 ### Default Rules

-The [falco_rules.yaml](rules/falco_rules.yaml) file contains Falco's default rules, categorized by the maturity level `maturity_stable` based on the [Rules Maturity Framework](CONTRIBUTING.md#rules-maturity-framework).
-Stable rules are enabled by default.
-Additionally, the file includes incubating and sandbox rules that are not enabled by default and may require engineering effort for [effective adoption](CONTRIBUTING.md#justification-of-rules-maturity-framework-for-falco-adoption).
-All rules in [falco_rules.yaml](rules/falco_rules.yaml) are solely based on syscalls and container events.
+The [falco_rules.yaml](rules/falco_rules.yaml) file includes community-contributed Falco rules for syscalls and container events.
+These rules are part of the default Falco release package and are categorized by maturity level as `maturity_stable`, following the [Rules Maturity Framework](CONTRIBUTING.md#rules-maturity-framework).
+Rules at the remaining maturity levels can be found within the Falco rules file according to their level.
+Rules at a maturity level lower than `maturity_stable` may need extra customization to ensure [effective adoption](CONTRIBUTING.md#justification-of-rules-maturity-framework-for-falco-adoption).

 For an up-to-date overview table linking to the respective Mitre Attack resources and more, please refer to the [rules overview](https://falcosecurity.github.io/rules/) document.
 Lastly, you can find Falco plugins rules in the respective [plugins](https://github.com/falcosecurity/plugins) repos' subfolder.

 Interested in contributing your custom rules?
-Visit the [contributing](#contributing) section below and join the Falco community now!
+Visit the [contributing](#contributing) section below and join the Falco community now.

 ## Falco Rules Files Registry